Skip to main content

 Wi-Fi Calling is a service that lets you make and receive calls using a Wi-Fi network.
 Indoor blackspots can stop you from getting connected, but with Wi-Fi Calling, that’s not a problem.
 It gives you clearer calls in more places than ever before.

 When you use the Wi-Fi Calling feature, it will come out of your monthly allowance of minutes.
 If you don’t have any minutes left in your allowance, you will be charged at our usual out-of-plan rates for any additional minutes you use.
 You will also be charged at our out-of-plan rates if you made a call that’s not covered by your monthly allowances of minutes.
+Check out the Community article below for more helpful information:

 Please note: You cannot use Wi-Fi Calling when you’re aboard.
 It’s for domestic use only.